ycpcs/cs481-fall2020-SR/assign/assign05.md

 # The Demonstration

-Plan to present for the entire class period, including questions - and please remeber to invite the Swarm Robotics Engineering Capstone team, and other individuals who you would like to attend the presentation.
+Plan to present for the entire class period, including questions - and please remember to invite the Swarm Robotics Engineering Capstone team, and other individuals who you would like to attend the presentation.
 Your presentation should include the following elements:

 - Demonstrate the system in action.
 If you have a UI, show it.
 - Run your unit tests to demonstrate your testing framework, and describe what is happening.